Authored by: Svetlana Ilnitskaya, Brand Protection Team Leader | INCOPRO

 E-commerce giants such as the Alibaba Group are adapting to Millennials by shifting their platforms to mobile apps where data driven algorithms match sellers with buyers based on their mobile usage.
 Taobao’s app was China’s largest mobile commerce destination by gross merchandise volume in 20161.

-Facebook is also merging the social and commercial experience by introducing a location specific marketplace feature to its app that was not available on the desktop version until recently.
-Designed as a peer-to-peer platform, it provides users with opportunities to sell products as a full-time occupation with a massive database of consumers within their geographical area.
+Facebook is also merging the social and commercial experience by introducing a location specific marketplace feature to its app.
+This was not available on the desktop version until recently.
+Designed as a peer-to-peer platform, it provides users with opportunities to sell products as a full-time occupation with access to a massive database of consumers within their geographical area.

 Platforms such as WeChat have shifted from social media/messaging app functionality to ‘one app for everything’ status, where payment transactions can now be facilitated directly through the platform.
 This means that sellers can reach their customers more easily and provide a much smoother buying experience.